atc0005/check-restart/README.md

   Windows systems
   - NOTE: The intent is to support multiple operating systems, but as of this writing Windows is the only supported OS

+- Optionally list ignored assertions
+  - ignored assertions are not shown by default

 - Optional branding "signature"
   - used to indicate what Nagios plugin (and what version) is responsible for